frederic-perez/AmE-dictionary/data/idioms.md

 __a bit obtuse__ Coming across as dull, thick-witted, or stupid; unable to grasp or understand a situation or concept. _I feel like I’m a bit too obtuse to understand what these people are talking about._
 __a bit of a stretch__ A mild exaggeration beyond the truth or what is likely the case.
 __a bit out of it__ Feeling somewhat disoriented, phased, or out of touch with the world; spaced out. _Sorry I’m rambling so much tonight, I’ve been feeling a bit out of it lately._
-__a blessing in disguise__ An unfortunate event or situation that results in an unforeseen positive outcome. _Running late for work turned out to be a blessing in disguise.
+__a blessing in disguise__ :two: An unfortunate event or situation that results in an unforeseen positive outcome. _Running late for work turned out to be a blessing in disguise.
 I would have been in the middle of that big multi-car pileup had I left the house on time._
 __a bone to pick__ An issue to discuss—typically one that is a source of annoyance for the speaker. _Hey, I have a bone to pick with you!
 Why didn’t you put gas in my car after you borrowed it?_
 __a catch__ __1__ A spectacular find, as in dating or marriage. __2__ A golden discovery, as in a bargain or business deal.
 __a cry for help__